Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 21 May 2025

-A regulatory change is imminent, as since the introduction of CRR III on 1 January 2025 and the ongoing requirements of MiFID II, the hurdles for banks, asset managers, and real estate advisors are increasing.
-However, behind the regulatory complexity lies enormous optimization potential if one utilizes the right digital tools.
+A regulatory change is imminent, as since the introduction of CRR III on 1 January 2025 and the ongoing requirements of MiFID II, the hurdles for banks, asset managers and real estate advisors are increasing.
+However, behind the regulatory complexity lies enormous optimization potential, if the right digital tools are used.

-The wave of regulation continues to roll on.
-Capital requirements are increasing, documentation obligations are on the rise, and ESG criteria are becoming the norm.
-Particularly affected: Real estate valuations and Wealth Management.
+The wave of regulation continues.
+Capital requirements are increasing, documentation obligations are growing and ESG criteria are becoming the norm.
+Particularly affected: Real estate valuations and wealth management.

-CRR III introduces new standards for property assessment with the term 'Property Value'.
-MiFID II, on the other hand, requires full transparency in the investment advisory process.
-Classical tools such as Excel lists are no longer sufficient.
+CRR III introduces a new standard with the term "Property Value" in real estate valuation.
+MiFID II, on the other hand, requires comprehensive transparency in the investment advisory process.
+Traditional tools like Excel spreadsheets are no longer sufficient.

-The 'Property Value' according to CRR III must be conservative, transparent, and long-term realizable.
+The "Property Value" according to CRR III must be conservative, transparent, and realizable in the long term.
 Expected price increases must not be factored in.
-Two methods are available:
+Two procedures are available:

-This method determines the property value based on the loan value.
-This is the value that can be realized in the long term and has already been established regulatorily in the past.
-This procedure corresponds to the German Loan Value Measurement Regulation (BelWertV) and is particularly suitable for banks that must meet high documentation standards.
+In this method, the property value is determined based on the loan-to-value ratio.
+This is the value that is realizable in the long term and was already established in the past through regulation.
+This method corresponds to the German Loan-to-Value Valuation Regulation (BelWertV) and is particularly suitable for banks that must meet high documentation standards.

 Alternatively, the current market value can also be used.
-However, only on the condition that a subsequent review takes place.
+However, only on the condition that a follow-up review is carried out.
 This must ensure that the value does not exceed the long-term sustainable level.
 The adjustment can be portfolio-based on statistical market data.

-Real estate-backed positions are now categorized more strictly:
+Real estate-secured positions are now categorized more strictly:

 ADC (Acquisition, Development, Construction)

-This distinction has massive impacts on capital requirements.
+This distinction has massive implications for equity requirements.
 An incorrect classification approach can lead to up to 150% risk weight.
-More precise definitions of these terms can be found in the white paper 'Regulation in Digital Wealth Management and Real Estate Valuation'.
+More precise definitions of these terms can be found in the white paper 'Regulation in digital wealth management and real estate valuation'.

-MiFID II forces banks to perform a thorough suitability assessment, provide justification for product recommendations, and ensure cost transparency.
-This leads to longer advisory processes, often lasting over 60 minutes.
+MiFID II forces banks to conduct continuous suitability assessments, reasons for product recommendations, and cost transparency.
+This results in longer advisory processes, often lasting over 60 minutes.

-The Digital Response: fincite • cios & PriceHubble
+The digital answer: fincite • cios & PriceHubble

-The software solution fincite • cios offers an All-in-One Wealth Management Software that covers the entire value chain from Onboarding to Reporting.
-Included, among other things:
+The software solution fincite • cios offers All-in-One Wealth Management Software, which covers the entire value chain from onboarding to reporting.
+Integrated, among other things:

 Suitability statements & ex-ante cost information